- About the Specialty Crop Multi-State Program

 U.S. statute defines specialty crops as “fruits and vegetables, tree nuts, dried fruits, horticulture, and nursery crops (including floriculture).”
 Additional examples of specialty crops include Christmas trees, culinary herbs and spices, honey, hops, and maple syrup.
 Eligible processed products must consist of greater than 50% of the specialty crop by weight, exclusive of added water.
 For specific crop eligibility, visit What is a Specialty Crop?

-Visit https://www.ams.usda.gov/services/grants/scmp/states to select a Participating State to submit your SCMP proposal.
+Visit https://www.ams.usda.gov/services/grants/scmp/states to select a Participating State and submit your SCMP proposal.
 Vermont is not a Participating State in this round; however, this will not impact any proposal's eligiblity for funding, as Participating States will submit all eligible propsals they receive to USDA-AMS.

 Section 101 of the Specialty Crops Competitiveness Act of 2004 (7 U.S.C.
 1621 note) and amended under section 10010 of the Agricultural Act of 2014, Public Law 113-79 (the Farm Bill)